 If my work is copied, it is not only illegal and immoral but it also jeopardises the project.

 I wish!
-I’d love to have one or two people helping me full-time one day.
+I’d have loved to have had one or two people helping me full-time on my journey.

-In the meantime, I look after social media, admin, communications, logistics, this website, product development, marketing, fulfilling orders, scanning, printing, packaging, shipping, archiving, driving, washing up, vacuuming…oh, and photography!
+In the meantime, I looked after social media, admin, communications, logistics, this website, product development, marketing, fulfilling orders, scanning, printing, packaging, shipping, archiving, driving, washing up, vacuuming…oh, and photography!

-I have a pool of kind friends who volunteer their time to help me on the road.
-I work alone if they’re not available and LSP fans who simply come along to say hello often get roped in as well!
+A pool of kind friends volunteered their time to help me on the road.
+I worked alone if they weren’t available and LSP fans who simply come along to say hello often got roped in as well!

 That’s right.
 I love making sound recordings as much as photography — they’re both great ways of story-telling and picture-making.
 Combine the two and the results can be very powerful indeed.